 Getting Ready To Use The Lucky Charms Play Dough & Letter Mats:

 This post may contain affiliate links.
 Please read our disclosure here.

 - 10 St. Patrick’s Play Dough & Letter Mats

 The play dough pictures include a balloon, 4 leaf clover, leprechaun hat, horseshoe, heart, moon, pot of gold, star, unicorn, and rainbow.

 - Dry Erase Marker

 To get this activity ready for your kids, click on the button below and fill out the form.
 Then, download and print the mats.
-I like to print my resources on white card stock, because it is more durable.
-But, you can use copy paper too.

 Next, laminate the mats or put them in reusable dry erase pockets, so your kids can use this activity over and over.